opnfv/onosfw/docs/release/userguide/feature.userguide.rst

    * With between different nodes under the different tenant and different network wether the vm is not conneted VM can ping external network well

- * SFC scene:

-   * Create 3-4 VNF-nodes service chain, verify with traffic

-   * Remove service chain, display service chain info

-   * Insert a node(vnf) in the chain, and verify with traffic

-   * Remove a node from the chain and verify with traffic

-   * Get service chain status

 ONOSFW Demo Video
 -----------------